AxisCommunications/acap-runtime/README.md

 ## Building ACAP Runtime

 This repo provides Dockerfiles to be used to build ACAP Runtime.
+Note that buildx is used and thus BuildKit is required to be installed and enabled for the build to work.

 <!-- markdownlint-disable MD024 -->
 ### Native ACAP application